09 Early years practice policy

 - Separation causes anxiety in two-year-olds, as they have

-and be cared for in the setting.
+come to play and be cared for in the setting.

 Three- and